pmuenks/pmuenks.github.io/_posts/2020-6-16-GetOldTweets.md

 ---
 #Twitter Analysis Using Data from GetOldTweets3

 Overall, the process of obtaining data for analysis is faster and less complex than using the Twitter API method.
-The python code is quite short and efficient.
+The python code is quite short and efficient and entered through the Command Prompt on Windows.

-<pre><code>
-python Exporter_py3.py --querysearch "Election2020" --maxtweets 100 --output election_tweets.csv
+<pre><code>python Exporter_py3.py --querysearch "Election2020" --maxtweets 100 --output election_tweets.csv
 </code></pre>

 After downloading the data, it was imported into R as a CSV file.
 Also listed are a number of libraries that can be useful for manipulating and analyzing Twitter data.